● Watch Stream

 Small Group Questions

-Use this outline for personal reflection, as a couples or family devotion, or with a small group.
+Use this outline for personal reflection, as a couple’s or family devotion, or with a small group.

 HANGOUT